 Moving from traditional paper-based performance management tools to leaner, more agile technologies is a giant leap in the right direction.
 This is why software-based performance management tools are becoming increasingly important when it comes to keeping staff engaged and aligned with an organisation’s core objectives.

-Without doubt, a motivated workforce will achieve the best results and performance management tools are central to keeping them on track by providing reliable and practical feedback.
+Without a doubt, a motivated workforce will achieve the best results and performance management tools are central to keeping them on track by providing reliable and practical feedback.

-But if you aren’t regularly and consistently tracking your main goals, and measuring how well aligned to them your employees are, then your company’s performance may fall short of expectations.
+But if you aren’t regularly and consistently tracking your main goals, and measuring how well-aligned to them your employees are, then your company’s performance may fall short of expectations.

 What follows is a comprehensive guide as to how you can make the most of your performance management tools to ensure your goals are effectively tracked, remain relevant and aligned to your company’s core mission.

 Objectives and Key Results offer businesses a revolutionary way to establish and achieve ambitious goals, helping numerous high profile corporations achieve success and exceed expectations while coordinating and empowering the workplace.

 OKRs provide an effective goal management framework that helps improve focus and transparency and thereby encourages the workforce to achieve common objectives.

 The setting of defined goals gives organisations the ability to measure and score their performance objectives – vital for constructive feedback.